jcflorendo696/experience_japan/README.md

 ## UI and UX Implementation.

-On development of the application I opted for dark-mode theme to make it easy for the eyes and for maximum readability.
-I also implemented gradient-styled headers with high-contrast to make the major sections of the app more readable and stand-out.
+On development of the application, I opted for dark-mode theme to make it easy for the eyes of the users and for maximum readability.
+I also implemented gradient-styled headers with high-contrast to make the major sections stand-out and gives a cue of division of sections.
+Buttons are large to make it more pronounced and easy to press since the app can be also deployed in touch-screens monitors or via smartphone.

-## Code Implementation
+## Code Implementation / Technical

 The app is made of the following technology stack: